jackcox15/Kairos/README.md

 # What is Kairos?
 Kairos is a reproducible deployment system for Reticulum based mesh networks.
-Its purpose is to make resilient, censorship resistant communication practical and accessible for mutual aid groups, community organizers, independent press, and privacy focused individuals.
+Its purpose is to make resilient, censorship resistant communication practical and accessible for mutual aid groups, community organizers, independent press, and privacy focused individuals through automation and simple to use tools.

 Kairos provides the toolkits, configuration, and workflows needed to deploy and maintain mesh communication nodes on laptops, Raspberry Pis, or LoRa devices with minimal setup and no centralized authority.
-It turns complex networking into a "plug-and-operate" system, enabling communities to build and maintain their own communication infrastructure even in degraded, surveilled, or disconnected environments.
+It turns complex networking into a "plug-and-operate" system, enabling users to build and maintain their own communication infrastructure even in degraded, surveilled, or disconnected environments.
 These tools give users the power to quickly spin up their own local Reticulum mesh networks and seed resiliant community infrastructure.

-Kairos combines internet based infrastructure (utilizing securely owned virtual private servers + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
+Kairos also combines internet based infrastructure (utilizing securely owned virtual private servers + via WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.
 The system is designed for graceful degradation: as infrastructure fails, the network automatically falls back from:
 #### GLOBAL → REGIONAL → LOCAL ONLY

 ## What Problem Does This Solve?
 Reticulum is a powerful cryptographic network protocol, but deploying it at scale for non-tech savvy people can be difficult.
-Kairos strives to simplify the setup of LoRa radios, Reticulum deployments, and organically build local resilient communication networks with minimum effort
+Kairos strives to simplify the setup of LoRa radios, Reticulum deployments, and organically build local resilient communication networks with minimum effort.

-- Automated Deployment - Live USB systems that come preconfigured with helper tools
+- Automated Deployments: using Kairos deploy scripts
-- Hardware Integration – Plug and play RNode devices with automated firmware flashing, and PHY settings, and reticulum config updates
+- Hardware Integrations: Plug and play RNode devices with guided firmware flashing of custom PHY settings
-- User Interface - MeshChat web UI instead of command line only, RaspberryPi Python programs, and custom management programs
+- User Interfaces: MeshChat web UI instead of command line only, RaspberryPi Python programs, and custom management programs
-- Infrastructure Setup - VPS backbone with WireGuard VPN for global connectivity **if you join KairosNet**
+- Infrastructure Setup: VPS backbone with WireGuard VPN for global connectivity **if you join KairosNet**
-- Operational Security – Built in OPSEC practices for adversarial environments
+- Operational Security: Built in OPSEC practices for adversarial environments

 Three Layers:
-1. VPS Backbone - Redundant servers for global connectivity through the Kairos VPN network
+1. VPS Backbone - Redundant servers for global connectivity through the Kairos VPN network -KairosNet offers offline wikipedia pages, books, classic old internet forum pages.
-2. Home Nodes - Your computer + RNode bridging internet and RF mesh
+3. Home Nodes - Your computer + RNode bridging internet and RF mesh
-3. LoRa Network - Local radio mesh (1-20+ mile range, works without internet)
+4. LoRa Network - Local radio mesh (1-20+ mile range, works without internet)

 Graceful Degradation:
 - Internet works → Global mesh via VPS + local LoRa